openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 SyncModePush
 ```

-**Description:** Indicates data push from local device to remote device.
+**Function:** Indicates data being pushed from the local device to a remote device.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core